-In general for a quality portable projector, you’ll spend anywhere from under $100 to around $600 or so.
-Anything more than that and you’re moving away from the world of portable and into stationary projectors.
-Whatever you decide to do with a cheap projector or spend a little bit more, keep in mind the potential price shift.
+In general, for a quality portable projector, you’ll spend anywhere from under $100 to around $600.
+Anything more than that and you’re moving away from the world of portable projectors and into stationary projectors.
+Whatever price range you decide on, keep in mind the potential price shifts over time.

 2. Picture Quality

-However, most projector manufacturers will give an equivalent resolution so it’s easier to understand (kind of like electric cars giving an MPG number so you can compare it to the monetary cost of filling a gasoline vehicle).
+However, most projector manufacturers will give an equivalent resolution so it’s easier to understand what quality you’ll be getting.

-This really can be an extension of the picture quality, but consider the brightness of the projector.
-The brighter the projector the easier it is to produce a picture in less than perfectly dark conditions.
+This can be an extension of the image quality, but consider the brightness of the portable projector.
+The brighter the projector, the easier it is to produce a picture in less than perfectly dark conditions.

 A projector might be marketed as portable, but is it really portable?
-Some company slap the name onto a product of it’s cheap.
+Some companies slap the name onto a product to make up for their cheap build quality.

-But just because you want a projector does it mean you want a cheaply produced projector.
+But just because you want a portable projector does not mean you need something that’s cheaply produced.

 This means the projector is small and yet durable at the same time.
 So when looking into available portable projectors, always keep in mind just how portable and soundly built the device is.

-The kind of connectors the portable projector should have will largely depend on what you wish to connect with it.
-Chances are you’ll want an HDMI, as this is the default High Definition Multimedia Interface connector for most modern technology.
+The kind of connectors the portable projector should have will largely depend on what you wish to connect it to.
+Chances are, you’ll want an HDMI port, as this is the default connector for most modern technology.

-However, you may also want to connect picture through VGA, USB, or even the older RCA composite connectors.
-Whenever shopping for a portable projector always know what you’re looking to pair with it and go from there.
+However, you may also want to connect images through VGA, USB, or even the older RCA composite connectors.
+When shopping for a portable projector, always know what you’re looking to pair with it and go from there.

 The right projector really depends on how you want to use it.
 Do you want something with near home-projector quality only in a slightly smaller frame?
 Perhaps you want something that is sturdy, can go anywhere and is a means to endless entertainment opportunities without breaking the bank.

 With everything in mind, we decided to go with the Nebula Capsule by Anker.
-Now, the projector isn’t perfect.
+Now, the portable projector isn’t perfect.
 Its native resolution is only 854 by 480 (standard definition) and the brightness is 100 lumens, which is on the low end.
-However, we believe the high points far exceed the low points and make it a great projector for when you want something that is ready at a moment’s notice.
+However, we believe the pros far exceed the cons and make it a great projector for when you want something that is ready at a moment’s notice.

 First, it comes with Android 7.1 installed, which gives you access to a number of apps, ranging from Netflix to YouTube.
-This way, you don’t need to have a smartphone with you.
+This way, you don’t need to have any other mobile devices with you.
 As long as you have a Wi-Fi connection you can use it to watch your favorite content.

 The system also has a 360 degree 5W speaker, so everyone can hear the audio playback.
 Some of the other features on the Nebula Capsule by Anker that we like to include: